This post is all about sustainable lifestyle products.

 We’ve already discussed how bad plastic is.
 Let’s swap plastic food containers for glass versions like the ones above.
 You can also use stainless steel containers or the more affordable mason jars.

-Set of reusable produce bags made out of unbleached cotton
+You can easily find them online, simply search for a set of reusable produce bags made out of unbleached cotton for instance.

 You can get a stainless steel bottle, a reusable bottle with a filter, one with a fruit infuser, or even a collapsible one.
 There’re so many options, there’s no reason not to switch to one.